 \status command displays information

 about the current global connection.
 This includes information

 about the server connected to, the character set in use, uptime,

 and so on.

-from a script at a given path.
-For example:
+mode to execute code from a script file at a given path.
+For

 As the code is executed using the active language, executing a script in a different language than the currently selected execution mode language could lead to unexpected results.

 From MySQL Shell 8.0.19, for compatibility with the